-- 2. Touch the field you want to edit and use the keyboard to replace, insert, or delete text.
-To show additional Patient Info fields, select Show Detailed Form. - Touch Save and Return.
+- 1. Touch =, and then touch Edit Patient Info. - 2.
+Touch the field you want to edit and use the keyboard to replace, insert, or delete text.
+To show additional Patient Info fields, select Show Detailed Form. - 3.
+Touch Save and Return.